-I learned about John Glenn while I was in high school.
+John Herschel Glenn died last Thursday.
+I learned about the astronaut, John Herschel Glenn, while I was in high school.
 The entire student body was called to the auditorium to witness our earliest explorations of space.
 A single box-like television set was dragged up on the stage.
-The sound of the broadcast was put on our public address system so we could hear all the preparations leading up to the launch and the reassurances in the landings.
-Over time I heard more about John Glenn.
-I learned that he had received a bachelor of science degree in engineering before he was commissioned in the Marine Corps.
-There he flew 59 combat missions during World War II and 63 missions over Korea.
-As as a test pilot Glenn set a transcontinental speed record flying at supersonic speed from Los Angeles to New York and he was the first American to orbit the Earth.
+The sound of the broadcast was put on our public address system so we could experience the excitement of the launch and the reassurances in the landings.
+It was history on TV.

 Using Wikipedia, I have just learned things about John Glenn, that I never knew.
 Besides being first American astronaut to orbit the Earth.
 I discovered that he had received a bachelor of science degree in engineering before he was commissioned in the Marine Corps.
 There he flew 59 combat missions during World War II and 63 missions over Korea.
 As as a test pilot he set a transcontinental speed record flying at supersonic speed from Los Angeles to New York.

 After resigning from NASA at the age of 43, Glenn became involved in Ohio politics, winning a Senate seat in 1974 and remaining in that position for four consecutive terms.
 Understandably he was considered one of the Senate’s leading experts on science and technology, but he worked to prevent the spread of weapons of mass destruction.
 Finally at the age of seventy-seven Glenn came out of retirement.
 He rejoined NASA and became the oldest person to fly in space.
 He was the subject of a study regarding the aging process in regard to space.